 Air layering is a slightly less common method as it can sometimes be a little tricky but the idea is that your Fiddle Leaf Fig Tree cutting will grow roots whilst still attached to the mother plant.
 We tend to only recommend this method to more experienced plant parents who are fully confident with the other methods first.

 Locate a healthy stem

 When choosing the air layering method you want to make sure you are using a healthy and strong part of the stem.
 Avoid any part of the plant that is yellow, brown or showing signs of pests/sunburn etc. This will impact how successful your propagation is so choosing the right part of the stem is key to this method.

 Make a vertical incision into the stem

 Using a clean knife make a vertical cut into the stem that is a couple of inches long.
-You want it to go about halfway through the stem of your Fiddle but not the whole way through.
+You want it to go about halfway through the stem but not the whole way through.
 When making the cut it’s important you don’t slice all the way through to the other side of the stem.

 Open up the incision